appgurueu/modlib/Readme.md

 # modlib
 Lightweight Minetest Modding Library

+## About
+No dependencies.
+Licensed under the MIT License.
+Compatibility is checked automatically.

 ## API
+### Some more stuff
+The things listed below are just a few, and as the library grows, I am not mentioning them all here, but I hope the function names are self-explaining.
+If not, feel free to contact me or create an issue / PR on GitHub.
 ### `table_ext`
 Table Helpers.
 Self-explaining - merge tables, count tables, add items to tables, etc.
 ### `number_ext`